lmaccherone/documentdb-lumenize/README.md

 * `uniqueValues`
 * and, any percentile by simply using using the string `p<your-percentile>` (e.g. `p75`, which is the upper quartile)

+The ability to provide your own aggregation function is not supported in this sproc version of Lumenize.
+Fetch all the data client-side and use the full Lumenize if you need that.

 Please note that when using any metric that cannot be incrementally calculated (median and percentiles in the list above), for large aggregations, it's more efficient to use the cube with a `values` metric and calculate your median or percentile after the fact.
 You can call `Lumenize.functions.median(values)` for each cell in the cube that returned.
-The deriveFieldsOnOutput functionality of the full Lumenize.OLAPCube is not supported yet in this stored-procedure form.
+The deriveFieldsOnOutput functionality of the full Lumenize.OLAPCube is not supported yet in this stored procedure form.

 ### Providing a filterQuery ###